dlepex/newsmaker/README.md

 ### newsmaker

-Newsmaker is a demon who implements the simple pipeline, that connects multiple news sources (rss/atom feeds) with multiple notifiers aka "publishers"  thru multiple filters.
+Newsmaker is a demon that implements the news filtering pipeline.
+The pipeline connects multiple news sources (rss/atom feeds) with multiple notifiers aka "publishers"  thru multiple filters.

 Right now only "http GET" notifiers are supported.
-It, for instance, permits you to publish the filtered news in Telegram channels using your own custom bot.
+It, for instance, permits you to publish the filtered news in your private Telegram channels using your own custom bot.
-Its very easy to add your own custom notifiers, and custom sources (if atom/rss is not enough), as they have simple interface.
+Its very easy to add your own custom notifiers andcustom sources too if rss/atom is not enough.

 ##### How to run
 ```
 newsmaker config.toml
 ```